Difficulty: Easy, Asked-In: Google, Microsoft, Amazon

 We are running a single loop and doing constant operations at each iteration.
 So time complexity = O(n).
 We are using constant extra space, so space complexity = O(1).

-This approach is an optimization over previous approach.
-When number of mappings is limited, approach 3 looks good.
+This approach is an optimization of the previous one.
+When the number of mappings is limited, approach 3 looks good.
 The critical questions are: What if we need to add too many mappings?
-What if we need to change mapping or maybe delete a mapping?
+What if we need to change the mapping or maybe delete a mapping?
 Are we going to change the code whenever we have a modification in mappings?
-So one idea is clear: Having a condition for every mapping is not feasible, or code might be difficult to maintain.
+So one idea is clear: Having a condition for every mapping is not feasible, or the code might be difficult to maintain.

 Step 2: We run a loop from i = 1 to n.
-For every number i, we iterate over hash table and check for divisibility with each key.
-If number is divisible by key, we concatenate corresponding hash value to output[] string.
+For every number i, we iterate over the hash table and check for divisibility with each key.
+If the number is divisible by a key, we concatenate the corresponding hash value to the output[] string.

-Step 3: Finally, we add resulting string to output[] string.
+Step 3: Finally, we add the resulting string to the output[] string.

 string[] fizzBuzzGame(int n)